varigence/docs/bimlstudio/release-notes/mist-3.3.md

   - Added 32-bit to the title bar when running Mist in 32-bit mode.
 This parallels the 64-bit label.
   - Made it so that Execute Transformers context menu is hidden on script-generated assets.
   - Visibility of the grid details pane is now collapsed when multiple items in a datagrid are selected.
-  - DataGrid row hightlight style is grey instead of blue when the control is not active.
+  - DataGrid row highlight style is grey instead of blue when the control is not active.
 This should clarify which controls have focus.
   - Dotted line around the perimeter of the control when you delete the last item is now removed.

 - Tree Views